nstilt1/software-licensor-client-side-library/README.md

 # Status

 The static Rust library currently seems to work when called from C++.
-I still need to make a JUCE library that provides a GUI for the user, as well as providing some inputs for the developer for their store ID and whatnot.
+The JUCE code also seems to work on Windows.
+I have not tried building it on MacOS yet.

 # Building